Articles

 • Limited local integration: The employee isn't working "like a local" but rather as a visitor

-Example: A CEO flying to a new potential market to meet local officials, sign agreements, set up office is a clear business trip.
-Similarly, an HR professional traveling to implement a specific process in the foreign subsidiary would typically be classified as a business trip.
+Take this example: when a CEO flies to a new potential market to meet local officials, sign agreements, and set up an office, that's a business trip.
+Similarly, if you're sending an HR professional to implement a specific process in your foreign subsidiary, that would typically fall under the business trip category too.

 • Longer duration: Often lasting several months up to years (though duration alone isn't the determining factor)